 1. Understand 'Success' Means

-YouTube success is based on the premise that all visitors need the same thing.
+YouTube's success is based on the premise that all visitors need the same thing.
 Search, find, and leave as fast as possible.
 Kind of like a store.
 But YouTube visitors have much more diverse needs than you might think.
 Some come to watch short clips of cats doing silly things, others to view TV shows or how to learn an instrument, cooking, maintain a car, and so much more.

-2. Creat Your Plan
+2. Create Your Plan

 When it comes to building a successful YouTube channel, consistency is super important.
 You are more likely to gain success if you have a well-thought-out plan and a strategy for uploading content.
-Instead of uploading once per month, try once per week if you time schedule allows it so your new viewers know when to expect a new video.
+Instead of uploading once per month, try once per week if your time schedule allows it so your new viewers know when to expect a new video.
 Planning is super important because it will allow you to stick to a schedule.
 If you have a lot of time to create videos, people tend to get used to that schedule.
-Once you're planning becomes less structure because of lack of time, it can confuse viewers as consistency is important.
+Once you're planning becomes less structured because of lack of time, it can confuse viewers as consistency is important.
 People do not like change, or it will take time for them to get used to a new schedule, especially if it changes often.

 3. Make Your YouTube Videos

-After you created your plan, your strategy and all the preparation, it is time to start filming!
+After you created your plan, your strategy, and all the preparation, it is time to start filming!
 We highly recommend working with an upload schedule, so you know which videos to create and when they have to be finished.
-Try to have a good overall layout and theme to your videos from the start so people know who you are and what you do.
+Try to have a good overall layout and theme for your videos from the start so people know who you are and what you do.
 Once you started filming you can continue the process and keep producing.

 It's highly recommended to write down a list of topics for videos so you can have your same recording set ready to go for whenever you start shooting.
-If you are able to keep a dedicated space to keep your set, that’s a huge plus instead of having to tear everything down and setting up again each time you film and it gives your viewers a consistent idea of what they can expect any time a new video releases onto your YouTube channel.
+If you are able to keep a dedicated space to keep your set, that's a huge plus instead of having to tear everything down and setting up again each time you film and it gives your viewers a consistent idea of what they can expect any time new video releases onto your YouTube channel.